Wisconsin Travel Ideas - Neenah, Oshkosh and Green Bay

 - Manufacturing, Production, and Packing

 - Kitchen Managers

 - Human Resources Generalists

 - Registered Nurses (RNs)

 Six of the Top 9 Employers in Neenah are active in the manufacture and distribution of Paper & Plastics.
 Other successful industries include Printing/Publishing, Commercial Machines, Computer Techology, Specialty Foods/Packaging, and Transportation.

-- Kimberly-Clark – (See information on the Kimberly Mansions attraction, below.)
-Makers of the original KLEENEX brand toilet paper and bath tissues.
+- Kimberly-Clark: Makers of the original KLEENEX brand toilet paper and bath tissues.
 In modern parlance, a Kleenex is a tissue.
 In the 1950s, grocery stores and new “supermarkets” stocked one brand in the household and bath paper products aisle – KLEENEX in the blue and white boxes and wrappers and KOTEX personal products, also blue and white.
 When competition arose, it was from the new brand, PUFFS and from new store brands.
 Kimberly-Clark remains as a major manufacturer of bathroom tissues, personal and health care products, and premium business and technical paper products.

 - THEDACARE -- Theda Clark Medical Center - Full service, acute-care hospital